wprig/wprig/readme.txt

 == Working with WP Rig ==
 WP Rig can be used in any development environment.
 It does not require any specific platform or server setup.
 It also does not have an opinion about what local or virtual server solution the developer uses.

+=== BrowserSync ===
 WP Rig uses [BrowserSync](https://browsersync.io/) to enable synchronized browser testing.
-To take advantage of this feature, configure the `proxy` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
-The `URL` value is the URL to the live version of your local site.
+To take advantage of this feature, configure the `browserSync` wrapper settings in `./dev/config/themeConfig.js` to match your local development environment.
+The `proxyURL` value is the URL to the live version of your local site.

+=== Enabling HTTPS ===
+In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
+If needed, WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generateCert`.

+For more information, and instructions, visit the [BrowserSync wiki page](https://github.com/wprig/wprig/wiki/BrowserSync).

+=== Gulp ===
 WP Rig uses a [Gulp 4](https://gulpjs.com/) build process to generate and optimize the code for the theme.
 All development is done in the `/dev` folder and Gulp preprocesses, transpiles, and compiles the files into the root folder.
 The root folder files become the active theme.
 WordPress ignores anything in the `/dev` folder.

 **Note:** If you have previously used Gulp, you may encounter seemingly random errors that prevent the build process from running.
 To fix this issue, [upgrade to Gulp 4 following the steps outlined in the WP Rig Wiki](https://github.com/wprig/wprig/wiki/Updating-to-Gulp-4).